ArshAnan/geo-series/README.md

 7. **Send key moments summaries to users** after conversations become inactive
 8. **Detect planning activities** and automatically provide restaurant/place recommendations via Google Search API
 9. **Generate AI responses** with personality and context awareness
+10. **Proactively initiate conversations** based on shared interests when chats are inactive

 **Note**: If you don't have Series API credentials, the system will work purely from Kafka events by filtering messages that match your target phone numbers.
 However, notifications will only be logged to console (not sent via API) if API credentials are not configured.